tzachiazo1/yoshi/website/docs/yoshi-server/getting-started.md

 sidebar_label: Getting Started
 ---

+Welcome to Yoshi Server documentation!

+Yoshi Server makes it easier to consume data from the server by adding an abstraction over client server communication, using conventions.

 ## Setup

 We recommend creating a new Yoshi Server app using the [`create-yoshi-app`](https://wix.github.io/yoshi/docs/getting-started/create-app).
-It will be available for both Fullstack and Business Manager apps.
+It is available for both Fullstack and Business Manager apps.

 ```bash
 npx create-yoshi-app my-app-name